wd15/env/README.md

 ## Install

-Run `./setup.bash` in the base directory to install the environment
+Run `./setup.bash` in the base directory to install the environment.
+To just install the basic environment without emacs or conda use

+    $ ./setup.bash --tags=env

+other tags are `conda` and `emacs`.

 ## Test with Docker